ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Day 5, Chapter 5: “React’s Superpowers: Conditional Rendering & Lists” - <a href="https://javascript.plainenglish.io/day-5-chapter-5-reacts-superpowers-conditional-rendering-lists-285dbddd9ca6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Adaptive Hydration and Modular Rendering in React and Next.js - <a href="https://javascript.plainenglish.io/adaptive-hydration-and-modular-rendering-in-react-and-next-js-a5904e4984e4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sudhi`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>Smarter UIs: Showing the Right Stuff at the Right Time
+<blockquote>Modern web applications often balance power with performance.
+As frameworks grow, so does the amount of JavaScript shipped to the client…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-1. Intro to re-renders: From Performance Bug to Smart Fix - <a href="https://hiimvikash.medium.com/1-understanding-react-re-renders-from-performance-bug-to-smart-fix-41831bd4cdd2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Guide to Web Vitals: Measuring and Optimizing User Experience - <a href="https://javascript.plainenglish.io/the-ultimate-guide-to-web-vitals-measuring-and-optimizing-user-experience-6c4514b74a6f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Akshat Tiwari`**

+<blockquote>Introduction: Why Web Performance Matters
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3. ⚛️ ReactJS: The Heartbeat of Modern Web Development - <a href="https://medium.com/@TheblogStacker/%EF%B8%8F-reactjs-the-heartbeat-of-modern-web-development-814f80c11063?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vikash Gupta`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Performance is one of the biggest topics in modern apps.
-And when it comes to React, performance almost always boils down to one thing…
+<blockquote>In a world that runs on seamless digital experiences, one JavaScript library has silently powered the interfaces we interact with every…
 Continue reading on Medium »</blockquote>

-<h3>3.
-The Blueprint for Large-Scale React Apps: Nx Monorepo & single-spa - <a href="https://medium.com/@mandliyarajendra1/the-blueprint-for-large-scale-react-apps-nx-monorepo-single-spa-73bc5310e3e7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `rajendra mandliya`**

-<blockquote>When teams grow and projects scale, managing multiple front-end applications often becomes painful.
-Code duplication, inconsistent…
-Continue reading on Medium »</blockquote>

 <h3>4.
+React Cache: It’s About Consistency, Not Just Speed - <a href="https://javascript.plainenglish.io/react-cache-its-about-consistency-not-just-speed-1a883ea6abcb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Imran Farooq`**

+<blockquote>Let’s be honest: when we hear the word “cache,” our brains immediately jump to one thing: speed.
+We think of it as a performance silver…
+Continue reading on JavaScript in Plain English »</blockquote>

-Responsive Design Supercharges SEO and Conversions - <a href="https://medium.com/@kolindevidmike83/responsive-design-supercharges-seo-and-conversions-272aad7fc2b0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚛️ React.js Interview Blueprint 2025: Step-by-Step Guide to Ace Any Frontend Role - <a href="https://the-expert-developer.medium.com/%EF%B8%8F-react-js-interview-blueprint-2025-step-by-step-guide-to-ace-any-frontend-role-1d8e1ed7c9c7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kolindevidmike`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>Responsive design delivers faster page load speeds, lower bounce rates, a unified URL for desktop and mobile, and better social sharing —…
+<blockquote>React.js is everywhere — powering dashboards, e-commerce sites, SaaS products, and even parts of Netflix 🎥.
 Continue reading on Medium »</blockquote>

-<h3>5.
-What is Kinde Authentication?
-How to Secure Your Next.js App with It - <a href="https://medium.com/@shilpecsaxena9098/what-is-kinde-authentication-how-to-secure-your-next-js-app-with-it-2c3143c96e10?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+React Security Guide: From XSS Prevention to Secure API Communication - <a href="https://medium.com/@dlrnjstjs/react-security-guide-from-xss-prevention-to-secure-api-communication-db8677ed5c7f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shilpe Saxena`**
+✍️ **posted by `Logan Lee`**

-<blockquote>Authentication is at the heart of every modern web app.
+<blockquote>React has become one of the most popular frameworks in modern web development, but overlooking security can lead to serious…
 Continue reading on Medium »</blockquote>

-<h3>6. ⚛️ React.js Interview 2025: The Insider’s Guide to Landing Your Next Frontend Role  - <a href="https://the-expert-developer.medium.com/%EF%B8%8F-react-js-interview-2025-the-insiders-guide-to-landing-your-next-frontend-role-81e863a523ff?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**

-<blockquote>‼️ It’s 2025.
-React.js is still the king of front-end development 👑 — from startups building MVPs to enterprise-grade dashboards at…
-Continue reading on Medium »</blockquote>

 <h3>7.
-Mastering React.js — The Complete Guide for Developers - <a href="https://medium.com/@TheblogStacker/mastering-react-js-the-complete-guide-for-developers-8919ae061d4e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cross-Site Request Forgery (CSRF) Prevention in React.js - <a href="https://medium.com/meetcyber/cross-site-request-forgery-csrf-prevention-in-react-js-04f7b5c44e61?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `Pentest_Testing_Corp`**

-<blockquote>React.js is one of the most loved JavaScript libraries in the world 🌍 for building user interfaces.
+<blockquote>Reading time: ~3 min • Useful for: React + API apps • More posts: https://www.pentesttesting.com/blog/
-Continue reading on Medium »</blockquote>
+Continue reading on MeetCyber »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-10 Next.js 15 Features That Will Redefine Frontend Dev - <a href="https://medium.com/@connect.hashblock/10-next-js-15-features-that-will-redefine-frontend-dev-a76e7d25c1c1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Don’t Get Left Behind: The Next.js 15.5 Changes You Can’t Ignore - <a href="https://javascript.plainenglish.io/dont-get-left-behind-the-next-js-15-5-changes-you-can-t-ignore-5a30e6723aad?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hash Block`**
+✍️ **posted by `Azad Ansari`**

-<blockquote>Explore the groundbreaking features in Next.js 15 that promise to reshape how developers build modern, scalable, and lightning-fast…
+<blockquote>I’ve been in the web development game for a while now, and I’ve seen my fair share of framework updates.
+Some are minor, some are major…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-NextJs and Server-Side Web Components — Using Jails - <a href="https://medium.com/jails-org/nextjs-and-server-side-web-components-using-jails-5a95fb09a87f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Adaptive Hydration and Modular Rendering in React and Next.js - <a href="https://javascript.plainenglish.io/adaptive-hydration-and-modular-rendering-in-react-and-next-js-a5904e4984e4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eduardo Ottaviani Aragão`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>How to Share Functionality Across Different Projects Using Various Frameworks?
+<blockquote>Modern web applications often balance power with performance.
+As frameworks grow, so does the amount of JavaScript shipped to the client…
-Continue reading on Jails-org »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Advanced React Patterns for Cleaner, Scalable Components - <a href="https://medium.com/@rashidpbi111/advanced-react-patterns-for-cleaner-scalable-components-a64b06c66cee?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Multi-Tenant SaaS on Next.js — subdomains, SSO cookies, and self-hosting with Nginx - <a href="https://medium.com/@fatih_erdogann/building-a-multi-tenant-saas-on-next-js-subdomains-sso-cookies-and-self-hosting-with-nginx-7149a13789e7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `rashid pbi`**
+✍️ **posted by `Fatih Erdoğan`**

-<blockquote>How I learned to stop worrying and love component architecture
+<blockquote>Purpose: this is a practical blueprint for shipping a subdomain-based multi-tenant SaaS on a self-hosted VPS (Nginx + wildcard TLS) using…
 Continue reading on Medium »</blockquote>

-<h3>4. ⚡ Next.js — The Complete Powerhouse for Modern Web Development - <a href="https://medium.com/@theHackHabitual/next-js-the-complete-powerhouse-for-modern-web-development-19fcedd79359?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Is Next.js the Future of React?
+Not a Replacement, But a Powerful Partnership - <a href="https://medium.com/@gpslakshan/is-next-js-the-future-of-react-not-a-replacement-but-a-powerful-partnership-872773fe67c8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**
+✍️ **posted by `Sachin Lakshan`**

-<blockquote>Why Every Developer Should Know About Next.js and How to Get Started
+<blockquote>We often hear the question: Is Next.js the future of React?
+It’s a natural query given the rapid adoption and impressive capabilities of…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why Hydration is Broken (And What Frontend Developers Are Doing About It) - <a href="https://javascript.plainenglish.io/why-hydration-is-broken-and-what-frontend-developers-are-doing-about-it-ba45d8fff546?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Cache: It’s About Consistency, Not Just Speed - <a href="https://javascript.plainenglish.io/react-cache-its-about-consistency-not-just-speed-1a883ea6abcb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanjeevani Bhandari`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>Modern frontend development is built on the promise of rich, interactive web applications that feel as smooth as native apps.
+<blockquote>Let’s be honest: when we hear the word “cache,” our brains immediately jump to one thing: speed.
+We think of it as a performance silver…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-“Code-First” — Our Code, Our Rules (for those who are tired of admin panels) - <a href="https://medium.com/@pavlo.liashchynskyi/code-first-our-code-our-rules-for-those-who-are-tired-of-admin-panels-c74d8c6df370?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Hidden Trap in Next.js 13+ That’s Breaking Your Server Components - <a href="https://medium.com/@eva.matova6/the-hidden-trap-in-next-js-13-thats-breaking-your-server-components-269cd202b8a9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pavlo Liashchynskyi`**
+✍️ **posted by `Eva Matova`**

-<blockquote>If you are a developer, you probably know what it’s like to work with a CMS.
-It’s often a compromise: you get a convenient admin panel…
+<blockquote>Barrel export contamination and the architectural constraints you need to know in Next.js 15.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Lebih dari Sekadar Lomba: Pelajaran Berharga dari Perjalanan Membangun Aplikasi SDGs - <a href="https://medium.com/@Whyawww/lebih-dari-sekadar-lomba-pelajaran-berharga-dari-perjalanan-membangun-aplikasi-sdgs-7d75e98fccc7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wahyu Aji Nusantara`**

-<blockquote>Dari Ide ke Final: Kisah di Balik Carbonify, Aplikasi Jejak Karbon Buatan Mahasiswa
-Continue reading on Medium »</blockquote>

-<h3>8.
-How I Built a Web-Based SaaS Powered by Gemini and OpenAI - <a href="https://medium.com/@ablahum/how-i-built-a-web-based-saas-powered-by-gemini-and-openai-0efddb52d0de?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Analytics vs Adblockers: my Privacy-First solution with Next.js - <a href="https://medium.com/@acagency/analytics-vs-adblockers-my-privacy-first-solution-with-next-js-32eae189f1cf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tama`**
+✍️ **posted by `Alan Curtis`**

-<blockquote>When I started this project, my goal was simple: build a SaaS that could summarize PDF files into clear, concise bullet points.
-I often…
+<blockquote>Respect users, avoid being blocked, and still track what matters.
 Continue reading on Medium »</blockquote>

 <br/>